0xdbe-terraform/terraform-azure-database-postgresql/README.md

 ## Usage

+### Install needed tools

+This module use ``local-exec`` provisioner to configure database using ``az cli`` and ``psql``.
+This is used because Terraform Provider for Postgresql doesn't support "SET" command.
+For production, used a script in your CI/CD or IAC tools like Ansible.

 ### Deploy

 In order to deploy an Azure Database for Postegresql, the following resources are needed:

 - A ressource groupe
-- At least, one user principal who will be database admistrator
+- At least one database admistrator (User or server principal)
-- At least, one user principal who will be database user
+- If needed, some database users (User or server principal or Managed Identity)

 This ressource can be created using terraform, az cli or azure portal.